 Warm-season grasses grow most actively in the heat of late spring and summer, and they thrive in the southern half of the country.
 Common warm-season grasses include Bermudagrass, Zoysiagrass, centipedegrass, and St. Augustinegrass.

 But there’s another option for overseeding warm-season grass.
-Many homeowners choose to add cool-season ryegrass to their lawns in fall so their lawn remains green throughout winter.
-If you’re planting ryegrass seeds, overseed in fall, when soil temperatures are between 50 and 65 degrees.
+Many homeowners choose to add cool-season ryegrass to their lawns during the fall.
+Overseeding their lawn will help the grass remain green throughout winter.
+If you’re planting ryegrass seeds, overseed in the fall, when soil temperatures are between 50 and 65 degrees.

 In the extreme South, you should use annual ryegrass for winter color.
 It will die out in June when the temperatures start to rise.

-If you live in a milder climate in the middle of the country, you can plant perennial ryegrass, which will survive and go dormant during summer and green up again next fall.
+If you live in a milder climate in the middle of the country, you can plant perennial ryegrass, which will survive, go dormant during summer, and green up again next fall.
 That way, you don’t have to keep overseeding every fall.
-Don’t bother planting perennial ryegrass in the extreme South, though — it will die in the heat just the same as the annual variety.
+Don’t bother planting perennial ryegrass in the extreme South, though — it will die in the same heat as the annual variety.

 Some lawns that suffer from drought or disease may thin out frequently and need to be overseeded once a year.
 But for most lawns, you will only need to overseed every few years.
-Just keep an eye on your lawn, and overseed when it starts looking patchy.
+Keep an eye on your lawn, and overseed when it starts looking patchy.

 Why You Should Overseed Your Lawn